Skip to content

 (1) Each customer is supplied: \(\forall m\in[0,M] \,\,\, \sum_n x_{nm}=1\).

-(2) Total number of opened facilities is \(P\): \(\sum_n\Pi_m (1-x_{nm})=N-P\) (The inner product is zero if the \(n-\)th facility is not open).
+(2) Total number of open facilities is \(P\): \(\sum_n\Pi_m (1-x_{nm})=N-P\) (the inner product is zero if the \(n-\)th facility is not open).

-Alternative modeling
+Alternative Modeling

-An Example
+Example

 Suggestions: